Uzay-G/espial/ARCHITECTURE.md

 Before we get into the algorithm, it's important to understand the idea of a [word embedding](https://en.wikipedia.org/wiki/Word_embedding).

-A word embedding is a vector of real numbers that represents a word's meaning, often obtained by studying the distribution and position of the word in sentences, in conjunction with the position of other words.
+A word embedding is a vector of real numbers that represents a word's meaning, often obtained by studying the distribution and position of words in a dataset.

-Representing semantic meaning as a vector allows you to use many basic mathematical properties of vectors but on words themselves, for example similarity of words.
+Representing semantic meaning as a vector allows you to use many basic mathematical properties of vectors for example to calculate the similarity of words.

 You can also average word vectors to create document vectors, a measure of the semantic meaning of a document.